-A modified version of that game found its way to the UK in the late 1960s.
+A modified version of that game first found its way to the UK in the 1960s.

-Today blackball pool is the dominant official rule-set for the 'small-table' game of pool so popular in pubs, clubs and pool halls.
-It is played extensively in pool leagues and there are numerous national and international events.
-European and World Blackball Championships have been held since 2006.
+Today blackball is the dominant official rule-set for the 'small-table' game of pool so popular in pubs, clubs and pool halls.
+It is played extensively in pool leagues and there are numerous national and international events including European and World Blackball Championships.

-The first pool tables began to appear in Britain's pubs and clubs a little more than half a century ago.
+The first pool tables began to appear in Britain's pubs and clubs more than half a century ago.

 Within a few years the game of 8ball pool rivalled and eventually overtook darts as a pub pastime.

 The game's rapidly increasing popularity was largely due to its easy accessibility.
-The smaller table was conveniently accommodated in thousands of British pubs.
+The small table was readily accommodated in thousands of British pubs.

 When the game was first introduced it was played with seven solid-coloured balls numbered 1 to 7 and seven striped balls numbered 9 to 15.
-Such ball sets are often referred to as 'spots and stripes' in the United Kingdom and they continue to be used in games such as American pool.
+Such ball sets are often referred to as 'spots and stripes' in the United Kingdom and they continue to be used in games such as American pool and Chinese 8ball.

 The rules of pool evolved and became formalised as more and more people took up the game.
 Local pool leagues were created and then national organisations established to administer the sport.

 - European Blackball Association